The UU Common Read

-Each year's Common Read is chosen by a committee including both headquarters and field staff of the Unitarian Universalist Association (UUA).
+Each year, the Unitarian Universalist Common Read is chosen by a committee including both headquarters and field staff of the UUA.
 Anyone may nominate a book.
 Read the criteria for Common Read selection.
 Nominate a book for 2018-19 using our online form.

 Common Read 2017-18

 The challenges, the call, and the opportunity of this moment in Unitarian Universalism and in the broader US American society are compelling.
 Unitarian Universalists must be prepared and willing to look inward, examining, exploring, and acting to dismantle white supremacy culture in our association, in our congregations and groups, and in ourselves.
 At the same time, we must be prepared and willing to look outward and act to lift up Unitarian Universalist values in the political and civic challenges of our time.
 After much deliberation, the Common Read Selection Committee has chosen two books for this year’s Common Read:

 - Centering: Navigating Race, Authenticity, and Power in Ministry, edited by Mitra Rahnema (Skinner House, 2017), centers the stories, analysis, and insights of a number of Unitarian Universalist religious leaders of color as they explore how racial identity is made both visible and invisible in Unitarian Universalist communities.